shinjiikeda/python-sfor/README.md

 Simple failover resolver for Python

+this is experimental version.
-yet, you should not use in large-scale service
+Yet, you should not use in large-scale service.

 Install
 ===